WillFarris/GeneticAlgorithm-Rust/README.md

 # A Simple Genetic Algorithm (in Rust this time)

-<p>This program is a simple implementation of a genetic algorithm found at <br> http://www.ai-junkie.com/ga/intro/gat1.html.
-When fed an integer number, the program will teach itself how to build a simple math formula that sums to that number. </p>
+This is an implementation of a genetic algorithm found at http://www.ai-junkie.com/ga/intro/gat1.html.
+When fed an integer number, the program will teach itself how to build a simple math formula that sums to that number.

-<p>The program simulates a population of 'critters' whose genome is represented by a 64-bit bitstring.
-Every 4 bits of the string is encoded into the digits 1-9 and the '+', '-', 'x' and '/' operators.
-At each generation, the critters whose genome are closest to the target are bred together, with a random mutation occurring at each crossover.
-The top critters of each generation 'survive' to the next.
-The program terminates when the sum of the fittest critter is equal to the target.</p>
+This is a re-implementation of my previous genetic algorithm, found [here](https://github.com/WillFarris/GeneticAlgorithm).
+The program represents a mathematical formula in an unsigned 64-bit bitstring, where every 4 bits in the string represent either a base-10 numeric digit or a mathematical operator (`+`, `-`, `*`, `/`).
+To parse the string, the program looks for values which alternate between number and operator, e.g. `1+3*3/5`.

 <p>This program is licensed inder the MIT license, found in the LICENSE file.</p>

 ## Installation
-Requires Rust, which can be installed [here](https://www.rust-lang.org/tools/install).
+Requires Rust, which can be installed at https://www.rust-lang.org/tools/install.
 Once the toolchain is installed, the following commands are all that are needed to run the program:

 ```
 git clone https://github.com/WillFarris/GeneticAlgorithm-Rust.git